 Lifetime has its own movie streaming option with its own branded films, ready to go for those who want to stream online.
 No cable TV subscription is required either.

-Note: Sometime in 2021, CBS All Access will become Paramount+.
+Note: On March 4, 2021, CBS All Access will become Paramount+.
 The new service will offer everything available on CBS All Access, plus a whole lot more.
 We’ll keep you updated once Paramount+ launches and we learn more about the new service.

 What used to be called “Feeln” is now Hallmark Movies Now.
 You can get most of Hallmark’s branded movies and TV shows through this service.